 In the lesson “A War to Free the Slaves?” by Bill Bigelow, students examine excerpts from Lincoln’s first inaugural address, the rarely mentioned original Thirteenth Amendment to the Constitution that Lincoln promised to support, and the Emancipation Proclamation to explore some of the myths about the Civil War.

-Read about how “African Americans viewed the 13th Amendment to the U.S. Constitution not as an endpoint in the battle against slavery but just the beginning,” in Paul Ortiz’s article “Black History Month and the Cuban Solidarity Movement of the 1870s.
+Read about how “African Americans viewed the 13th Amendment to the U.S. Constitution not as an endpoint in the battle against slavery but just the beginning,” in Nancy Raquel Mirabal’s article “Reconstruction Era Convening to Demand End to Slavery in Cuba.

 In the book and film, Slavery by Another Name, Douglas Blackmon explains how many businesses and local police departments used the exception for people who committed a crime to continue to exploit Black labor and knowledge.
 Blackmon is interviewed on this July 11, 2008 segment of Democracy Now! below.